encounterplus/Harvester-Adventure/5 Harvester's Lair.md

 ## 3: Water Maze

-### Player’s Info
+**Read:**

-You approach an area filled with water, the tight passageways forming a natural labyrinth.
+> You approach an area filled with water, the tight passageways forming a natural labyrinth.
 The water dances and reflects everywhere on the walls.
-Nothing can be heard other than the steady drips of water.
+Nothing can be heard other than the steady drips of water. {.read}

-### GM Info

 The water is only 1 foot deep, but the splashes can warn the Harvester of Souls about the presence of the party.
 However there is 50% chance that the harvester does not react to mere movement, believing the noise is from the soul seekers found in area 2.